Vision

 Primary Mode

 The goal of the primary mode is to be able to establish a local mesh network and routing information.
 There are two components, hardware and software.
-The hardware is built around an STM32WL33 processor, which is a 400MHz transceiver around and ARM Cortex processor.
-This is realized as a Pi HAT in the Pi Zero form factor, and contains firmware to create a local mesh network, and send and receive frames in the 802.15.4 format.
+The hardware is built around an STM32WL33 processor, which has an ARM Cortex processor and a built-in IEEE 802.15.4 transceiver that can work on the 400MHz band.
+The hardware is realized as a Pi HAT in the Pi Zero form factor, and contains firmware to create a local mesh network, and send and receive frames from the raspberry Pi.
 This hardware is known as the ‘mini node’.

 The mesh network is built by periodically sending a ‘beacon’ frame periodically, which has data about the node such as its callsign, IP address, and location information.
 The location data can be static or derived from an attached GPS receiver.